-The intention to include a policy addressing new green space provision was supported by over 85% of respondents in the 2021 Policy Intentions Document Consultation, with specific requests for a multi-use games area and a playground for small children, underpinned by more general concerns regarding the lack of activities for young people, particularly teenagers.
+5.1.18 The intention to include a policy addressing new green space provision was supported by over 85% of respondents in the 2021 Policy Intentions Document Consultation, with specific requests for a multi-use games area and a playground for small children, underpinned by more general concerns regarding the lack of activities for young people, particularly teenagers.
 The earlier 2015 community survey had already indicated particular support for the provision of allotments.
 As a result of comments in the 2021 consultation, the decision was taken to amend the use of the term 'green space' to 'open space' to better reflect the new uses being addressed through the policy.
+Over 80% of 2022 consultation respondents supported the resultant policy approach in the Pre-Submission plan.

-Additionally, Policy GNE6 identifies a specific opportunity for the establishment of a new open space resource centred on the fields and mixed woodland to the north of the newly allocated South of Almsford Bridge employment site (Local Plan PN18).
+5.1.19 Additionally, Policy GNE6 identifies a specific opportunity for the establishment of a new open space resource centred on the fields and mixed woodland to the north of the allocated South of Almsford Bridge employment site (Local Plan PN18).
 The area in question - named as Land at Almsford Bridge - comprises 'Almsford Bank Woodland' adjacent to the River Crimple, together with three fields to the south.
 Almsford Bank is identified as a publically accessible, seasonally wet, developing woodland on the HBC website.
 The area links upstream, across the A61 to the Crimple Seasonal Wetland site proposed as a Local Green Space in this plan.
 A west-east public footpath crosses the site and links, via the A61, to a bridleway north of the Crimple and to further public rights of way on the road's west side.
-An underpass offers the potential for a direct link avoiding the need to cross the busy road.
-This policy builds on discussions at the District Local Plan Inquiry in which the potential for rewilding and biodiversity measures immediately north of PN18 were considered.
-It also addresses the inspector's concerns regarding the need to achieve separation between Pannal and Harrogate and to mitigate the effects of development of the PN18 employment site.
+This policy addresses the inspector's concerns regarding the need to achieve separation between Pannal and Harrogate and to mitigate the effects of development of the PN18 employment site.
+The policy was supported by 80% of consultation respondents in 2022.

-The new open space provision envisaged is generally in conformity with Local Plan Policy HP6 (New Sports, Open Space and Recreation Development).
+5.1.20 The new open space provision envisaged is generally in conformity with Local Plan Policy HP6 (New Sports, Open Space and Recreation Development).
 The policy also has regard to NPPF paragraphs 92 (aiming to achieve healthy, inclusive and safe places which are safe and accessible - e.g. high quality public space where active and continual use is encouraged - and which enable and support healthy lifestyles - e.g. through sports facilities, allotments); 93 (planning positively for use of open space); para 98 (access to high quality open spaces is important for the health and well-being of communities); and para 84 (developing accessible local services and community facilities such as sports venues and open space in rural areas).